Advanced Usage

 Customizing the Generated Model

-from sqlcrucible.utils.properties import lazyproperty
+from sqlcrucible.entity.core import lazyproperty

 from sqlcrucible import SQLCrucibleEntity